GhayyasAhmed/ts_assignment1/README.md

 # Typescript Assignmnet 1

 ## Description
-this project uses dummy JSON api for `product` and render the data table using Typescript
+this project uses dummy JSON api (`https://dummyjson.com/products`) for `products` and render the data table using Typescript

 ## Prerequisites